Thi6/LAFB-project/README.md

 docker swarm join --token [TOKEN] [IP_ADDRESS]
 ```

+#### Build images
-* As we will now be managing the Swarm, make sure you are working on the manager VM.
+As we will now be managing the Swarm, make sure you are working on the manager VM.
 In order to deploy this project in swarm mode, all the images needs to be created.

 ```